12. Matplotlib Overview#

 ### height = 0.8 => span 80% of the figure’s height

-While slightly more involved in OO approach, this approach gives us precise control over where the plot axes are placed and makes it straightforward to add multiple axes to a single figure.
+While slightly more involved, the OOP approach gives us precise control over where the plot axes are placed and makes it straightforward to add multiple axes to a single figure.
+Here we are:

 ### add two axes to the figure